patos-ufscar/Hackathon-eBPF-2025/README.md

 * [Oliver Miyar Ugarte](linkedin.com/in/oliver-miyar-ugarte-053580367)

 ![Team Members](https://github.com/patos-ufscar/Hackathon-eBPF-2025/blob/main/images/theTeam.jpeg)

+We had no practical experience working with eBPF or sched_ext, so this Hackathon was a great learning opportunity!

 ## Contribution
 We welcome contributions from the community!
 If you'd like to contribute, feel free to submit a pull request.